-Files are accessed in C via a pointer of type FILE, which is defined in the system header file <stdio.h>.
-The pointer for a file is established when the file is "opened" for access.
+Files are accessed in C via a pointer of type FILE, which is defined in the system header file stdio.h.
+The pointer for a file is established when the file is "opened" for access using the fopen function.
 If the fopen function returns a NULL pointer, it indicates that either the file doesn't exist for the specified file path, or its file system hasn't been mounted (e.g., the USB drive has not been plugged in).
 Both cases are illustrated in the following program for a USB drive plugged into a KIPR Link.
-The example otherwise is a program designed to send data to a file, close the file, then reopen the file and retrieve the data to verify a successful write operation.
+The example otherwise is a program designed to send data to a file using the fprintf function, close the file using the fclose function, then reopen the file and retrieve the data using fscanf function to verify a successful write operation.
 If the file doesn't exist it is created.
 If it does exist, it is appended to.
 A user defined preprocessor macro (USB) is constructed to set the file path for the USB drive, illustrating how the preprocessor can be used to potentially simplify program code.